Waitsnake/CVD_Stuff/README.md

 For tritan deficiencies it is generally considered more accurate than simplified approaches and is therefore preferred.

-Current DCK18L tritan implementations use Brettel-based simulation by default.
+Current DCK tritan implementations use Brettel-based simulation by default.

 ---